Android-for-Python/Camera4Kivy/README.md

 A color property.
 Geometry tells us that layout of a fixed aspect ratio widget almost always results in letterboxing.
 Art tells us we can hide letterboxes by filling them with a color that matches the surrounding widgets.

 #### orientation
 A string property.
 One of 'portrait' , 'landscape', 'same', 'opposite'.
 The default is the 'same' as the device or window.
 This choice modifies effective resolution, [see](https://github.com/Android-for-Python/camera4kivy#cropped-sensor-resolution).
+The best resolution is always obtained with 'same'.

 ### Preview Widget API